doronnahum/user-permissions/README.md

 # User Permissions

-### user permissions is a small powerful authorization library that manage what resources a user allowed to access
+### user permissions is a small powerful authorization library that manage what resources a user allow to access

 ## Features: